alikillen/Ruby-Terminal-App-Repo/docs/development-log.md

 - having trouble coding the methods - listing books by genre

 - thoughts on using classes
-  - why bother with classes? the app's data structure is simple enough to use methods maybe?
+ - - why bother with classes? the app's data structure is simple enough to use methods maybe?
 Essentially its moving data between two arrays of hashes (library and user). writing methods for manipulating data in classes has been harder for me to understand. maybe this app is not a great use case for classes as it doesnt have dozens of methods that require namespacing
 - tried abandoning classses and writing spaghetti code to just get something that worked
-- got further than i had the whole day - this might be the best chance i have to complete the assessment
+- got further than i had the whole day

 Day 6 - 25/04

   - another help session with Janel helped me better understand classes